grimmelm/ctech404/ctech402/module_4/M4_H5P_Dictionary-Basics/exercise_specs.md

 c.
 'Wednesday' <br>
 d. 'baseball practice' <br>

+Display when answer is revealed:  Dictionaries use keys instead of integer indices to look up values. <code>weekly_planner </code> does not contain a key of 2 and so <code> weekly_planner[2]</code> will result in an error,

 Q3: You would like to have dinner with friends on Friday.
 Your entry will be 'dinner with friends.'
 How would you create a new key/value pair in the itinerary dictionary? <br>
 <b>(free text, answer is itinerary['Friday'] = 'dinner with friends')</b>